Carbon Stars as Standard Candles: An Empirical Test for the Reddening, Metallicity, and Age Sensitivity of the J-region Asymptotic Giant Branch (JAGB) Method: Data

 To check the accuracy of the distance modulus measured using HST WFC3/IR data in the F110W filter, we also measured a JAGB magnitude in the J band, which has been more conventionally used with the JAGB method.
 We established this J-band distance modulus as the fiducial distance because it was measured much farther out in M31's disk than the F110W distance moduli and therefore was significantly less affected by crowding and reddening effects.
 We then were able to inspect the local variation of the measured F110W JAGB distances from the PHAT photometry compared to the measured ground-based distance.

-We utilized JK data from the Wide Field Camera (WFCam) taken from 2005 to 2008 on the 3.8 United Kingdom Infra-Red Telescope (UKIRT), kindly processed and then provided to us by Tongtian Ren and Yi Ren from their paper on red supergiants in M31 \citep{2021ApJ...907...18R}.
+We utilized JK data from the Wide Field Camera (WFCam) taken from 2005 to 2008 on the 3.8-meter United Kingdom Infra-Red Telescope (UKIRT), kindly processed and then provided to us by Tongtian Ren and Yi Ren from their paper on red supergiants in M31 \citep{2021ApJ...907...18R}.
 This catalog originally had 1245930 sources.
-We kept only sources classified as \textit{stellar} in both J and K by the standard Cambridge Astronomy Survey Unit (CASU) pipeline, which uses the objects's curve of growth to calculate a stellarness-of-profile statistic.
+We kept only sources classified as \textit{stellar} in both J and K by the standard Cambridge Astronomy Survey Unit (CASU) pipeline, which uses the object's curve of growth to calculate a stellarness-of-profile statistic.

 Next, we calibrated the photometry using bright stars from the Two Micron All-Sky Survey (2MASS; \citealt{2006AJ....131.1163S}).
 While WFCam photometry is nominally calibrated to 2MASS, we found small additional corrections were required for this catalog: $+0.032$~mag in the J band and $-0.005$~mag in the K band (2MASS $-$ WFCam).
 Similar photometric corrections were found by \cite{2020ApJ...889...44N} in their M31 WFCam JK photometry.
+We applied these corrections to our catalog.

 We further cleaned the catalog using the photometric error as a function of magnitude in the J and K bands.
-We used the following constant+exponential functions to clean the data, consistent with Chicago-Carnegie Hubble Program procedure (e.g., see the appendix in \citealt{2019ApJ...885..141B}):
+We used the following constant+exponential functions, shown in Figure \ref{fig:error}, to clean the data, consistent with Chicago-Carnegie Hubble Program procedure (e.g., see the appendix in \citealt{2019ApJ...885..141B}):